 Above: Melt Falls on the Isle of Skye, Scotland

 This stabilizer is one of the very best money can buy (and it’s not even that expensive!).
 I use this for making videos, primarily.

 This tripod is amazing – it’s lightweight, very sturdy, and can be configured into a myriad of positions, allowing me to shoot straight up, straight down, at a 90º angle, and everything in between.
-For only $39, this is the best tripod I’ve found for traveling and photography, and I’ve tried nearly dozen different tripods over the years.
+For only $39, this is the best tripod I’ve found for traveling and photography, and I’ve tried nearly a dozen different tripods over the years.

 Extra Camera Batteries